Adams sends Leipzig into CL semis with winner vs Atlético

 Adams joined Leipzig in January 2019 from another club owner by the Red Bull organization, the New York Red Bulls of Major League Soccer.

 Leipzig was making its debut in the knockout round after one previous appearance in the group stage of the European competition.
+It eliminated Tottenham in the round of 16, but entered the last eight without top scorer Timo Werner after he joined Chelsea.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports